 What about the exam schools?

-The exam schools (Boston Latin Academy, Boston Latin School, and O’Bryant School of Math & Science) are not listed on this choice form.
+The exam schools are Boston Latin Academy, Boston Latin School, and O’Bryant School of Math & Science.
 Learn more about the exam schools and their admission process here: Exam Schools

 What about charter schools?